allegroai/clearml-helm-charts/charts/clearml-agent/README.md

 In environments like Openshift or Tanzu it can be required to run non-root/non-privileged pods/containers.
 In this case it's recommended to use `values-enterprise-non-root-privileged.yaml` as base for override file.

-Keep in mind it's not possible to install packages on non-root containers so images used for Tasks must already have python and pip installed.
+Keep in mind it's not possible to install packages on non-root containers so images used for Tasks must already have python, pip and git installed.

 ## Source Code